SEC football power rankings as 2025 spring ball kicks off

-SEC football rankings, predicted order of finish as 2025 Media Days begin
+SEC football rankings, predicted order of finish after 2025 SEC Media Days

-Talkin’ Season gets underway today as SEC Media Days plays host to the biggest college football event of the summer and the unofficial start of the 2025 preseason.
-A perfect time to get an updated look at the latest power rankings in the conference.
+Talkin’ Season got underway as SEC Media Days played host to the biggest college football event of the summer and the unofficial start of the 2025 preseason.
+That makes it a perfect time to get an updated look at the latest power rankings in the conference.

 By far college football’s most dominant conference this century, the SEC hasn’t won or played for the national championship in the last two seasons, but that could change in 2025.